mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Single View Creator

-**Definition**: The Single View Trigger Message or `sv-trigger` informs the listener that a Single View must be regenerated.
+**Description**: The Single View Trigger Message or `sv-trigger` informs the listener that a Single View must be regenerated.
 This event is also created as a result of a strategy execution so you should configure your fast-data system to generate either Single View Trigger Messages or [Projection Changes](#projection-changes).

 <details><summary>AsyncApi specification</summary>
 <p>